thunlp/UltraChat/README.md

 ## News
+- May 24, 2023: We have trained a state-of-the-art chat model and release a report.
 - April 20, 2023: Released all data, more processing and additional data are expected.
 - April 17, 2023: The rest of the Writing and Creation sector is released (457k).
 - April 12, 2023: The first part of the Writing and Creation sector is released.